 Please make sure you apply for a new Blue Badge 8 to 12 weeks before the expiry date of your current Blue Badge.

 Once your Blue Badge has expired it will no longer be valid.
 Please return your expired badge to Middlesbrough Council either in person to the Customer Centre at Middlesbrough House, or by post to: Blue Badge team, PO Box 505, Civic Centre, Middlesbrough, TS1 9FZ.
+If your Blue Badge has expired, please read the coronavirus (COVID-19) update at the top of this page, about using expired permits until 30 September 2020.

 The council allows free parking without time limits for disabled badge holders in all its pay and display car parks, and pay and display on-street parking areas.
 This provision applies to all types of parking places including long, short and limited-stay spaces, not just dedicated disabled bays (excluding the private permit parking area on level 4a of the Captain Cook Square Car Park and level 6 which is also for private parking on Monday to Friday).